Dr Richard E K Russell, BSc (Honours), PhD, MBBS, FRCP (UK)

 He also works as a Senior Clinical Researcher at the Nuffield Dept. of Medicine at the University of Oxford working with Professor Ian Pavord and Professor Mona Bafadhel as well as collaborating with the Oxford CLAHRC to further our understanding of airway disease phenotypes.

 Dr Russell has interests in obstructive lung disease, particularly pathophysiology of COPD and how patients should be cared for across the primary/secondary care interface.
-He has been a member of the British Thoracic Society (BTS) Executive, Scientific Committee and the Communications Committee, is active in the British Lung Foundation and was recently involved in drawing up the new asthma guidelines as part of the BTS/Scottish Intercollegiate Guidelines Network (SIGN) initiative.
-As founding editor of the International Journal of COPD (impact Factor 3.2, Dr Russell is keen to increase the awareness of COPD and provide a platform for advances in the understanding of COPD pathology, which are so desperately needed.
+He has been a member of the British Thoracic Society (BTS) Executive, Scientific Committee, and is active in the British Lung Foundation.

 Dr Russell is the founding Editor of the International Journal of COPD (impact Factor 3.5, and is keen to increase the global awareness of COPD and provide a platform for scientific developments from across the world.